 4th Wednesday: Garage and garden.

 People often stare at me wide-eyed when I tell them this, but because the systems of order are already set up in my house, these tasks can take as little as 15 minutes each.
 I’m not having to pull it all out every time and figure out where to put everything, because everything in my home has a space, and if it doesn’t, then it goes.
 It’s that simple.

 Written by Erin Boyce, owner of Your Organised Life.
-On top of being a wife and mother, Erin is also a passionate organiser.
+On top of being a wife and mother, Erin is also a passionate organizer.
 Your Organised Life came about after years of being told by friends and family that Erin had found her calling.
-Being in a space that is organised and clear is paramount for Erin.
+Being in a space that is organized and clear is paramount for Erin.